SiXiTH-git/Automated_Login/README.txt

-Please do give contribution where it is due

 This is a test program that takes a list of email/usernames and passwords and automates login for websites.
 It is unfinished and abandoned.